RascalSoftware/RAT-Docs/source/tutorial/project.rst

 =================
 The Project Class
 =================
-In the previous section, we saw an example of how we set up and run an analysis using the RAT toolbox.
+In the previous section, we saw an example of how we set up and run an analysis using RAT.
 Every call to the toolbox has two parts: the **Project** object, where we define the model, add the data and define our contrasts, and the **Controls** object where we tell the toolbox what type of analysis we would like to do.
 The reason for splitting things up in this way is that once our model is defined, we can interact with it in various ways without needing to modify the model.
-So, we can experiment with our data, trying out different types of analysis, and explore the landscape of solutions by simply modifying the **Controls** object, leaving the **Project** object alone.
+So we can try out different types of analysis and explore the landscape of solutions by simply modifying the **Controls** object, leaving the **Project** object alone.

 As well as having two inputs, RAT always provides two outputs, so the call to the toolbox is always of this form: